ddakebono/karren-sama/README.md

 Repo for the Karren-sama IRC bot as seen on the Redirect Gaming IRC

+Hey look at that, I got a POM to work, we maven now.

 Uses PircBotX for the core IRC functions.

 Usage: